Local businesses react to COVID-19

 Among those making changes are:

-- Enso spa: closed March 16-22, tentatively scheduled to open on the 23
+- Genesis Salon and Enso Spa: Closed March 16-22, tentatively scheduled to open on the 23.

 This list will be updated as more information becomes available.
 If your business is making a change, call 320-753-3640.